guonning/BaiduPanAutoReshare/README-enUS.md

 ## Installation Guide：

-- Execute the ``install.sql`` on the database.

-- Modify ``config.sample.php`` to configure the database and modify ``$jumper`` to the location of ``jump.php``.
-If necessary, follow the instructions to modify the additional configurations.

-- Copy ``config.sample.php`` to the directory ``bd`` and ``bd-admin`` respectively, and modify the name of it to ``config.php``.

-- Bind ``bd`` and ``bd-admin`` to different websites, and add a HTTP Authentication Sequence to the latter(because we didn't develop the administrators' login function).

-- Close``open_basedir``, and if your PHP version is 5.3, then close ``safe_mode``, too.
+- Upload all files in the folder ``bd-admin`` to your website's root directory.

+- Set ``open_basedir`` ``NULL``, and set ``safe_mode`` ``off`` on PHP 5.3 and earlier.

 ## Updating Guide：

-- Replace files directly.

-- Access to any record that has been added to the replacement, and the database will be updated automatically.
+- You can not update from the official version to this fork yet, see wiki for more information.

 ## Operating Guide

 - Open the administrators' page and click "Browse Files" -> "Add User" to add the Baidu User that will be monitored.
-(WARNING: User account Cookie will be stored in the database unencrypted)
+(WARNING: User account's Cookie will be stored in the database unencrypted)

 - Add new file in the "Browse Files" or use "Add File" on the homepage to add the link that user have already shared.
 (It must be the shared-file that user have already added.)